-I do want to stress that I am 37 years old and have slowly been building a collection.
+I do want to stress that I am 41 years old and have slowly been building a collection.
 I think we all have this natural tendency to compare.
 A friend of mine once tweeted “don’t compare your early twenties lifestyle to my mid thirties.”
-Late thirties for me, but same.
-I also don’t have kids, a car, a mortgage, or any of that!
+Early 40’s, but same.
+I also don’t have kids!

 I bought my vintage mini in the summer of 2014.

 As I mentioned above, it was the first Chanel purse that I bought with my own money.
 I was 33 and so excited!
 But this one was a mistake.
 I guess I (justly so), figured I had a classic black one so wanted something light and a little more “fun.”
 I LOVE it, don’t get me wrong.
 But it gets dirty so easily and needs to be professionally cleaned so I find myself not using it very often.
 It’s relegated to special occasions (and never with jeans because the dye rubs off, no matter how careful you are.)
 The lighter bags are so beautiful and I love how the gold hardware looks against the cream lambskin but just don’t do it, and if you must, get the caviar – it’s way more resilient.

 I’m not planning to sell it, but I hate that it’s only a special occasion bag.